AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 Attribute: :ada:`'Digits`
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-:ada:`'Digits` is an attribute that returns the decimal precision of a decimal fixed-point subtype.
+:ada:`'Digits` is an attribute that returns the number of significant decimal digits of a decimal fixed-point subtype.
 This corresponds to the value that we use for the :ada:`digits` in the definition of a decimal fixed-point type.

 Let's see an example: